 The former Arrunga Units are located on Lot 3 in DP 212617.
-The lease to KOWPA, noted on the Certificates of Title for Lots 1, 2 and 3 in DP 212617 and associated rights of carriageway have expired.
+The lease to KOWPA and associated rights of carriageway were previously noted on the Certificates of Title for Lots 1, 2 and 3 in DP 212617.
+These have now expired and have been removed from title.
+Currently a number of the units are on short term residential tenancy agreements with Council.